yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 Each tenant will have the following containers:

--   **Conference Web site**: the SPA application that will use configuration settings to handle custom styles for the tenant
+-   **Conference Web site**: The SPA application that will use configuration settings to handle custom styles for the tenant.

--   **Admin Web site**: the SPA application that conference owners use to manage conference configuration details, manage attendee registrations, manage campaigns, and communicate with attendees
+-   **Admin Web site**: The SPA application that conference owners use to manage conference configuration details, manage attendee registrations, manage campaigns, and communicate with attendees.

--   **Registration service**: the API that handles all registration activities, creating new conference registrations with the appropriate package selections, and associated cost
+-   **Registration service**: The API that handles all registration activities, creating new conference registrations with the appropriate package selections, and associated cost.

--   **Email service**: the API that handles email notifications to conference attendees during registration, or when the conference owners choose to engage the attendees through their admin site
+-   **Email service**: The API that handles email notifications to conference attendees during registration, or when the conference owners choose to engage the attendees through their admin site.

--   **Config service**: the API that handles conference configuration settings such as dates, locations, pricing tables, early bird specials, countdowns, and related
+-   **Config service**: The API that handles conference configuration settings such as dates, locations, pricing tables, early bird specials, countdowns, and related.

--   **Content service**: the API that handles content for the conference such as speakers, sessions, workshops, and sponsors
+-   **Content service**: The API that handles content for the conference such as speakers, sessions, workshops, and sponsors.

 2. Without getting into the details (the following sections will address the particular details), diagram your initial vision of the container platform, the containers that should be deployed (for a single tenant), and the data tier.